Grace Cavalieri Biography

-Grace Cavalieri Biography and Poems.
-This is biographical information on Grace Cavalieri, one of the best poets of all time.
-This biography page also provides a link to poems written by Cavalieri, as well as, a video biography...if available.
+The biography of Grace Cavalieri.
+This page has biographical information on Grace Cavalieri, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Grace Cavalieri (born 1932) is an award-winning American poet, playwright and radio host of "The Poet and the Poem" from the Library of Congress.